ElliotBadinger/claude-desktop-debian/README.md

   - A scheduled workflow checks the upstream Windows installer daily using [scripts/get-upstream-version.sh](scripts/get-upstream-version.sh).
 If a new version is found, it pushes `vX.Y.Z`, which triggers the release workflow automatically.
 - Manual run:
   - From GitHub Actions, run the “Build and Release RPMs” workflow (workflow_dispatch) to build artifacts without publishing a tag.
 Artifacts will be available in the Actions run.

+### CI runner prerequisites and notes

+- Ubuntu runner prerequisites (installed by workflows):
+  - `libfuse2` (AppImage runtime)
+  - `icoutils` (wrestool/icotool for icon extraction)
+  - `imagemagick` (convert utility)
+  - `p7zip-full`, `wget`
+- Fedora container steps are hardened with DNF fastestmirror, retries, and refresh for reliability.
+- The scheduled “Check Claude Desktop Version” workflow requires a Personal Access Token:
+  - Create a PAT with `repo` and `workflow` scopes and set it as the `GH_PAT` repository secret.
+  - When `GH_PAT` is not configured, the workflow will skip tag and release publication gracefully while still detecting updates.